Recently, Jack and I had the chance to sit down with Ibra Sanoh, and he was a joy to speak to.

 01:00:35 What are your goals for the future?

-Andrew discovered soccer as a U-6 coach.
-I love soccer, playing FIFA 21 and playing soccer in a men's league, and reporting on the Canadian Premier League.
+I discovered soccer as a U-6 coach.
+I love soccer, playing FIFA 23 and playing soccer in a men's league, and reporting on the Canadian Premier League.
+I am now living in Portugal (and playing futsal!)

 I also run a SAAS called Linkalytics.io